 - Conclude with a question.

-In order to additionally help you tweak and polish your sales email outreach, as well as sales strategies in general, we recently created and published a B2B-Sales Handbook, in which you’ll have even MORE sales email and follow-up templates that you can customize and implement.
+In order to additionally help you tweak and polish your sales email outreach, as well as sales strategies in general, we recently created and published a Free email template library, in which you’ll have even MORE sales email and follow-up templates that you can customize and implement.

 It’s worth mentioning that these templates are tested and proven to work.
 Our sales reps use it regularly with a lot of success.